PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 ## I. Writing the scenario

 The first step to writing your scenario is to identify exactly what you want to test, and limit the test's scope to that.
 For this example **we will be checking that the customer link in the Back Office "Orders" page redirects to the "view customer" page**.
-The second step involves a manual check of this very scenario to be sure it's working, and to write down all the steps needed, from start to finish:
+The second step involves a manual check of this very scenario to be sure it's working, and to write down all the steps needed, from start to finish.

 Now that you have the scenario, you can create a new javascript file and write your scenario using Mocha (see example below).